-Phase 1 March 1 Submissions open .
+Phase 1 July 18 Submissions open .
 Developers must submit an overview video of their project (details on the video below), and a working prototype of their game.
-April 15 Submissions close .
+August 19 Submissions close.
 Curation begins.
 Phase 1 will only be judged based on the overview video.
 Each curator will fill out a short response survey created by the director of the category.
-The game's ability to meet the qualifications of the category will determine whether or not that game moves into Phase 2 of curation.
-April 30 Finalists for the Showcase are identified and informed that they have been accepted.
-Developers who do not make it to Phase 2 are presented with a feedback sheet that will include advice and reasoning as to why their game did not make it based on their qualifications in their category.
-Phase 2 May 1 Curation for Phase 2 begins.
-At this time, developers of accepted games will be allowed to submit an updated build .
-Curators play finalist games and determine Showcase acceptance for each category as well as ranking for category awards.
-May 8 Developers' last date to submit an updated build.
-July 1 Curation ends.
-Phase 3 July 15 Developers are notified on acceptance into Showcase.
-All developers, accepted and rejected, will receive detailed feedback from curators that will include advice and feedback on their game based on their category.
-Developers of accepted games will be asked to provide all final information necessary for the festival.

-July 22 Developers' last date to confirm Showcase acceptance/commitment.
-Award deliberation begins, for individual categories as well as Best in Show.
+The game's ability to meet the qualifications of the category will determine whether or not that game moves forward in the curation process.
+Phase 2 September 19 Finalists for the Showcase are identified and informed that they have been accepted, and will be allowed to submit an updated build.
+At this time, developers of accepted games must confirm acceptance, and will be asked to provide all final information necessary for the festival.
+Curators begin to play finalist games and determine ranking for individual categories as well as Best in Show.
 Directors determine for their categories which game wins that category's award through feedback forms, internal discussion, and showcase acceptance.
-September 14 Festival!
+September 26 Developers' last date to confirm acceptance.
+Fest • October 15 Festival!